WTFAcademy/WTF-zkSync/Languages/en/03_AA/readme.md

 `IPaymaster` is the interface contract of Paymaster and mainly contains 2 functions.

 1. `validateAndPayForPaymasterTransaction` (required): Called by the bootstrap to verify whether the payer agrees to pay for the transaction.
 If the payer is willing to pay for the transaction, it must send at least `tx.gasprice * tx.gasLimit` to the Operator.
 If the verification is successful, the magic value `PAYMASTER_VALIDATION_SUCCESS_MAGIC` and the transaction context `context` (a byte array of up to 1024 bytes in length, will be passed to the `postTransaction` method) are returned.
 2. `postTransaction` (optional): called after the transaction is executed.
-Note that unlike EIP4337, the zkSync abstract account does not guarantee that this method will be called: if the transaction fails with an out of gas error, this method will not be called.
+Note that unlike EIP4337, the zkSync abstract account does not guarantee that this method will be called: if the transaction fails with an out-of-gas error, this method will not be called.
 Its parameters are: context `_context`, transaction object `_transaction`, transaction hash `_txHash`, transaction hash `_suggestedSignedHash` signed by EOAs, transaction execution result `_txResult`, and the payer may receive The maximum value of Gas refund `_maxRefundedGas`.

      ```solidity
      contract MyPaymaster is IPaymaster {